BradleyCulley/bradleyculley.github.io/_posts/2023-02-17-broken-solved-and-unsolved.md

     <li>
         <h3>Arguably the root of all of the above: unequal access to opportunity</h3>
         <p>
             Finland.
-No less than the_constitution of Finland makes it illegal to charge tuition for basic education (the definition of which includes college).¹⁰
+No less than the_constitution of Finland makes it illegal to charge tuition for basic education (the definition of which includes college).¹⁰<br/>
-            Finland has a small number of private schools, but they're funded exactly equally to public schools.
+            Finland has a small number of private schools, but they're funded exactly equally to public schools.<br/>
-            In other words, every school is funded exactly equally.
+            In other words, every school is funded exactly equally.<br/>
-            There are some very minor exceptions to this, such as foreign-language schools.¹¹ No "school districts".
+            There are some very minor exceptions to this, such as foreign-language schools.¹¹<br/>
+            No "school districts".<br/>
-            The flip side of "I bought this expensive house to be in a good school district" is that other children have to be in bad school districts.
+            The flip side of "I bought this expensive house to be in a good school district" is that other children have to be in bad school districts.<br/>
             In other words, generational poverty.
         </p>
         <p>
-            There is also no sorting of students by ability level, and no exams until the age of 18.
+            There is also no sorting of students by ability level, and no exams until the age of 18.<br/>
-            There's many a story in the US about a student getting miscategorized early in life, as learning disabled, behaviorally-flawed, etc.
+            There's many a story in the US about a student getting miscategorized early in life, as learning disabled, behaviorally-flawed, etc.<br/>
-            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, various forms of bigotry, and so on.
+            There are many stories in which it wasn't even the student's ability or behavior, but rather secondary factors such as a teacher with a grudge, various forms of bigotry, and so on.<br/>
-            Problem solved.
+            Problem solved.<br/>
-            Within a first approximation, everyone gets a shot.
+            Within a first approximation, everyone gets a shot.<br/>
-            In my opinion, this should be the bare minimum.
+            In my opinion, this should be the bare minimum.<br/>
-            Not stifling ability or forcing you into a specific job, or other relics of communism, but an equal shot.
+            Not stifling ability, no forcing you into a specific job, no other relics of communism, but an equal shot.
         </p>
     </li>
 <ul>

 <p>
-Paradoxically, I see more spirited debate about the solved problems than the unsolved ones.
+Paradoxically, I see more spirited debate about the solved problems than the unsolved ones.<br/>
-We'll accept reductive answers for childrearing ("don't spoil them"), but argue to the ends of the Earth about capitalism.
+We'll accept reductive answers about childrearing ("don't spoil them"), but argue to the ends of the Earth about capitalism.
 </p>

 <p>
-I think that attitude misses potential in both directions.
+I think that attitude misses potential in both directions.<br/>
 The unsolved problems are so much more interesting, and the solved problems are so much more important.
 </p>